gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

 ### Grid System
 - The game takes place on a grid-based map.
 - Each cell on the grid represents one step.
-- The grid size can vary per level, typically ranging from 8x8 to 15x15.
+- The grid size varies per level, ranging from 7x7 to 16x16.

 ### Player Movement
 - Players can move in four directions: up, down, left, and right.